 History of the Museum

-Since Bristol had become an industrial town due to its designation as the world’s center of clock manufacturing, it seemed appropriate that a museum be formed to preserve the heritage of the industry for future generations.
-Although there had been discussion about renovating a home close to the factory on North Main Street or constructing a modern facility located on nearby Rte.
+Bristol became an industrial town, in part, due to its designation as a world leader in clock manufacturing, so it seemed appropriate that a museum be formed to preserve its heritage for future generations.
+Although there had been discussion about renovating a home close to the Ingraham factory on North Main Street or constructing a modern facility located on nearby Rte.
 6, the 1801 home of Miles Lewis located on Federal Hill was purchased and renovated for the museum.
 Except for the modification of the stairway for safety and the conversion of the carriage shed into an apartment for the caretaker, the original features of the Federal style house were retained.

 Continued growth over the next thirty years made it necessary to expand the facility once again and resulted in the construction of the Ingraham Memorial Wing in 1987.
-The additional 3000 square foot expansion improved display capabilities and provided a gallery area for the museum’s gateway exhibit, "Connecticut Clockmaking and the Industrial Revolution."
-Future expansion plans include the incorporation of adjacent museum properties in order to offer additional display and research facilities as well as larger spaces for public programming.
+The additional 3,000 square foot expansion improved display capabilities and provided a gallery area for the museum’s gateway exhibit, "Connecticut Clockmaking and the Industrial Revolution."
+Future expansion plans include the incorporation of an adjacent museum property in order to offer additional display and research facilities, as well as larger spaces for public programming.

-Visitors to the museum will find over 1,500 clocks and watches on display including old advertising clocks, punch clocks, grandfather clocks, blinking-eye clocks, railroad clocks and even Hickory Dickory Dock clocks.
-While the museum is known to house the finest collection of American-made clocks on public display, its primary emphasis continues to be that of the Connecticut manufactured clock.
+Visitors to the museum will find over 1,500 clocks and watches on display including advertising clocks, punch clocks, grandfather clocks, blinking-eye clocks, railroad watches, character watches, and even Hickory Dickory Dock clocks.